 Transducers are sensors and actuators in order that a computer system can interact with the physical environment.
 In 1982, Ko and Fung introduced the term "intelligent transducer" [1].
 An intelligent or smart transducer is the integration of an analog or digital sensor or actuator element, a processing unit, and a communication interface.
 In case of a sensor, the smart transducer transforms the raw sensor signal to a standardized digital representation, checks and calibrates the signal, and transmits this digital signal to its users via a standardized communication protocol [2].
 In case of an actuator, the smart transducer accepts standardized commands and transforms these into control signals for the actuator.
 In many cases, the smart transducer is able to locally verify the control action and provide a feedback at the transducer interface.
-With the advent of modern microcontrollers it became possible to built low-cost smart transducers by using commercial-off-the-shelf microcontrollers that provide a standard communication interface, such as Stefan Pitzek Institut für Technische Informatik Technische Universität Wien Karlsplatz 13, Vienna, Austria pitzek@vmars.tuwien.ac.at a UART (Universal Asynchronous Receiver/Transmitter).
-Thus, the usage of smart transducers can become a costdecreasing factor for building embedded control systems.
+With the advent of modern microcontrollers it became possible to built low-cost smart transducers by using commercial-off-the-shelf microcontrollers that provide a standard communication interface, such as a UART (Universal Asynchronous Receiver/Transmitter).
+Thus, the usage of smart transducers can become a cost-decreasing factor for building embedded control systems.

 The objective of this paper is to give a brief overview on principles, communications, and configuration aspects for smart transducers.
 The remainder of the paper is structured as follows.
 Section 2 discusses the basic principles of smart transducers.
 Section 3 gives an overview on existing communication interfaces for smart transducers.
 Section 4 describes various approaches for configuration support of smart transducer networks.
-The paper is concluded in section 5
+The paper is concluded in section 5.